ippontech/blog-usa/posts/kafka-tutorial-8-spark-structured-streaming.md

 It is up to you to make your own opinion but, at the time of this writing, Kafka Streams is my preferred option for building a streaming application.

-The code of these tutorials can be found [here](https://github.com/aseigneurin/kafka-tutorials).
+The code of this tutorial can be found [here](https://github.com/aseigneurin/kafka-tutorial-spark).

 Feel free to ask questions in the comments section below!